studioml/studio/docs/ec2_setup.rst

 Setting up Amazon EC2
 =====================

-This page describes the process of setting configuring Studio to work with Amazon EC2 We assume that you have an AWS account set up already, and AWS credentials.
+This page describes the process of configuring Studio to work with Amazon EC2.
+We assume that you already have AWS credentials and an AWS account set up.

 Install boto3
 -------------

-StudioML interacts with AWS via boto3 API.
-Thus, in order to use EC2 cloud, you'll need to install boto3:
+StudioML interacts with AWS via the boto3 API.
+Thus, in order to use EC2 cloud you'll need to install boto3:

 ::